-Vitamin D has several important functions.
-For example, it helps to regulate the amount of calcium and phosphate in the body.
+Vitamin D helps regulate the amount of calcium and phosphate in the body.

-These nutrients are needed to keep bones and teeth healthy.
+These nutrients are needed to keep bones, teeth and muscles healthy.

-A lack of vitamin D can lead to bone deformities such as rickets in children, and bone pain and tenderness as a result of a condition called osteomalacia in adults.
+A lack of vitamin D can lead to bone deformities such as rickets in children, and bone pain caused by a condition called osteomalacia in adults.

 Good sources of vitamin D

-- oily fish – such as salmon, sardines and mackerel
+- oily fish – such as salmon, sardines, herring, mackerel and fresh tuna

 How much vitamin D do I need?